 There are three primary types of services in TORO Integrate: Gloop,

-Groovy, and Flux; and all three can be used jointly.
+Groovy, and Flux; and all three can be used in conjunction with each other.
 The

 examples package shows how you can use Gloop and Groovy together; in particular, how to call